 Secure Your Account

 Multi-Factor Authentication (MFA) is a security feature that adds an extra layer of security on top of basic usernames and passwords.
 It does this by requiring your password (something you know) and sending a notification to your cell phone (something you have) to verify it's you logging in.
 MFA is used in a wide variety of situations in everyday life.
 For example, ATMs require both your card (something you have) and your PIN (something you know).
-The Information Security Office recommends enabling MFA for all eligible services.
-This will ensure your OHIO account has the most protection available.
-We recommend using MFA for all digital accounts, not just University affiliated services.
+Everyone with an OHIO ID is required to enroll in Azure Multi-Factor Authentication to protect their sensitive information.
+We recommend using MFA for all your digital accounts - not just University affiliated services.

 Passwords can easily be stolen: